-While writing Are you writing with a purpose?
+F While writing Are you writing with a purpose?
 Does what you are writing support that purpose?
-Are you using language that is appropriate to the formality level of your task?
-(See levels of formality section) Are you supporting your argument with enough evidence?
+Are you using language that is appropriate to the formality level of your task? (see levels of formality section) Are you supporting your argument with enough evidence?
 Are you integrating quotes effectively, using signal phrases and explaining them properly?
-For signal phrase language, see the academic language section.
-Who is your audience?
+For signal phrase language, see the academic language section. • Who is your audience?
 Are you writing to that audience?
 How are you establishing your ethos?
-After finiching a Revise information After finishing a draft Does your document include all the important information?
+After finishing a Revise information draft Does your document include all the important information?
 Have you said too much?
 Can you cut any information?
 Have you said too little?
 Is there information you can add to improve the communication with your audience?
-Revise organization Will your audience be able to identify your purpose for writing early in the document?
+Revise organization Will your audience be able to identify your purpose for writing early in the d ocument?
 Does each of your paragraphs focus on one main idea?
-Are they connected by the use of appropriate and effective transitions?
-(See academic language and paragraphing sections) Does the order of the information help your reader see connections among your ideas?
-Does the order of the information lead your reader to the conclusion you intend?
+Are they and the second connected by the use of appropriate and effective transitions? (see 100 academic language and paragraphing sections) Does the order of the information help your reader see connections 100 among your ideas?
+Does the order of the information lead your reader to the CENTEN conclusion you intend?
 Do you provide a clear and logical conclusion?
-Proofreading Use information in the following sections to improve your: Sentence structure Verb usage Pronoun usage Preposition usage Article usage Try the following when revising your project: Read your project aloud slowly; look at each word as you read; do not permit your eyes to rush across the page.
+THE UN IVERSITY OF TEXAS AT EL PASO Proofreading Use information in the following sections to improve your: Sentence structure Verb usage Pronoun usage Preposition usage Article usage Try the following when revising your project: Read your project aloud slowly; look at each word as you read; do not permit your eyes to rush across the page.
 As you read your words aloud, listen for awkward sounding phrases.
-Pay particular attention to trouble spots-errors you are prone to will not catch the wrong word choice (ex: their and there). make, such as confusing its and it's, imply and infer, in and on, then and than.
+Pay particular attention to trouble spots-errors you are prone to make, such as confusing its and it's, imply and infer, in and on, then and than.
 Stop before each of the words and check your spelling.
 Be aware that spelling and grammar check programs are helpful, but you cannot rely on them to find all errors.
 For instance, spell check will find words that are misspelled, but it will not catch the wrong word choice (ex: their and there).

-Adapted in part from Harvey Wiener, Creating Writing, 6/e New York: McGraw-Hill Book Company, 1992.
+\Adapted in part from Harvey Wiener, Creating Writing, 6/e New York: McGraw-Hill Book Company, 1992.